newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 > **Once completed, you will have:**
 >
-> * A letter of qualification or disqualification for the driver\
->   (The letter will only be mailed to the employer.
-The process takes about two weeks after the application is received)
+> * A letter of qualification or disqualification for the driver.
+The letter will only be mailed to the employer.
+The process takes about two weeks after the application is received.
 >
 > **What if don’t complete this task?**
 >
 > * You, as the employer, can be fined up to $500 for each uncertified driver operating your vehicles